kuarahy/kuarahy-streaming/README.md

 [] Sound Config component
 [] GoReleaser Config for packaging
 [] Question: Am I using NSIS Installer for Windows?
 Are we releasing this for macOS in 1.0?

+## For Developers only
+https://dev.twitch.tv for API and App info